SamadhiFire/SamadhiFire/README.md

-# Hi, I'm SamadhiFire 👋
+### Hi, I'm SamadhiFire 👋

-I try to making complex things clearer and more usable.
+🤖Try to making complex things clearer and more usable.

-## Current vibe 🌄

-Currently on a hike, powered by hot and sour shredded potatoes.
+🌄Currently maybe on a hike, powered by hot and sour shredded potatoes.